DevoteamNL/opendora/CONTRIBUTING.md

 - If you're unable to find an open issue with a similar suggestion, [open a new one](https://github.com/DevoteamNL/opendora/issues/new).

+- Open a new GitHub pull request with the implementation.

+- Ensure the PR description clearly describes the problem and solution.
+Include the relevant issue number if applicable.

 - You can also [check our roadmap](https://github.com/orgs/DevoteamNL/projects/39) for planned work and upcoming features.

 # Contribution guidelines